beachfront/videosdk-ios/README.md

 ## BeachFrontBuilder iOS SDK Usage Guide

 ## Overview
-A more developer-friendly way of working with Beachfront Media iOS SDK,  Simply add sdk framework & dependencies to your iOS project, call the appropriate methods and you're done :)
+A more developer-friendly way of working with Beachfront Media iOS SDK,  Simply add the sdk framework & dependencies to your iOS project, call the appropriate methods and you're done :)

 ## Features